paperswithcode/torchbench/README.md

 This library can be used together with the [sotabench](https://sotabench.com) website, or standalone.
 Below we'll describe the usage with the sotabench website.

-To submit your model to the sotabench website, do the following:
+Steps to submit your model to the sotabench website:

 1) Create a `benchmark.py` in the root of your repository.
 Below you can see the example `benchmark.py` file added to the torchvision library to test one of the models there: